Charles A. Buckley: Early life and career

-Congress and Party Leader
+Congress and party leader

-In 1934, he won a seat in Congress where he served for 30 years.
-In 1953, Buckley succeeded Ed Flynn as the "boss" or Chairman of the Executive Committee of the Bronx County Democratic Party, a post from which he derived at least as much influence as his position on Capitol Hill.
-He used his influence to marshal delegates for Kennedy in his 1960 campaign and developed a friendship with the president.
+In 1934, Buckley won a seat in Congress where he served for 30 years.
+In 1953, he succeeded Ed Flynn as the "boss" or Chairman of the Executive Committee of the Bronx County Democratic Party, a post from which he derived at least as much influence as his position on Capitol Hill.
+He used his influence to marshal delegates for John F. Kennedy in his 1960 campaign and developed a friendship with the president.

 He rose to become the chairman of the House Committee on Pensions in the 78th Congress and 79th Congress and chairman of the Committee on Public Works in the 82nd Congress and from the 84th Congress through the 88th Congress.
 His chairmanship of the Public Works Committee gave him substantial power in allocating federal funds.
-A member of the House reported that when a Congressman voted against a bill supported by President John F. Kennedy, with whom Buckley was friends, a federal office building that was scheduled for that district "disappeared" from the appropriations, only to reappear once the congressman changed his position.
+A member of the House reported that when a congressman voted against a bill supported by President Kennedy, a federal office building that was scheduled for that district "disappeared" from the appropriations, only to reappear once the congressman changed his position.
 He also used his position to secure jobs for loyalists from The Bronx, helping him maintain power.
-However, the New York Times criticized him for his absenteeism, showing up for less than half of the votes in some years when it endorsed his opponent in 1964.
+However, The New York Times criticized him for his absenteeism, showing up for less than half of the votes in some years when it endorsed his opponent in 1964.

 In his later years, he battled with reformist Democrats that sought to reduce the power of political bosses.
 He opposed Mayor Robert F. Wagner Jr. who, in 1961, was bidding for a third term in office and had broken with Tammany Hall.
 This began a feud with the mayor that ultimately led to Buckley's downfall.
 The mayor and reform Democrats supported David Levy in the Democratic primary in 1962.
 While Buckley won the race, the margin was only 2,940 votes out of 37,000 cast.

 The 1964 Democratic primary election was the beginning of the end of his career in politics.
 He faced Jonathan Bingham, whom Mayor Wagner supported in an effort to remove him from office.
 Robert F. Kennedy, who received the Democratic nomination, in part due to Buckley's support, and President Lyndon Johnson endorsed the incumbent.
 The race was bitter with Buckley charging that Bingham was anti-Semitic, having been a member of the America First Committee.
 Bingham fired back with allegations that Buckley received work from a contractor free of charge at his home in Rockland County.
 On Election Day, Bingham won by 4,000 votes, ending Buckley's career in Congress.

 Despite his defeat, he maintained his post as the head of the Bronx Democratic Party.
-Rumors swirled that he intended to appoint Rep. Jacob H. Gilbert from the neighboring New York's 22nd congressional district to a judgeship.
+Rumors swirled that he intended to arrange an appointment of Rep. Jacob H. Gilbert from the neighboring 22nd Congressional District to a judgeship.
 This would allow the local committee to nominate Buckley to replace Gilbert on the ballot in November.
 The plan would require votes from some members of the Manhattan Democratic Committee as well, and party leaders there rejected the idea.